The project management tool for game developers

 How it works

-The Game Design Document is the standard way in the industry to define all the details and specifications necessary to build a game: mechanics, concepts, plot, characters… This was a long paper document in the early days, which later turned into more collaborative tools like wikis or collaborative docs.
+The Game Design Document is the standard way in the industry to define all the details and specifications necessary to build a game: mechanics, concepts, plot, characters… This was a long paper document in the early days, which later turned into more collaborative tools like wikis or shared docs.
 However, these tools are still difficult to maintain and keep updated, as the design definition is not fixed but evolve as the project does.
 HacknPlan provides the definitive way of building a GDD: defining a tree structure of sections and features, collaborative, lightweight, and integrated with the project task planning.
 It does not only show static content and definitions but status and progress too, making it more useful and easier to update.

 HacknPlan is heavily inspired by agile methodologies such as Kanban and Scrum.
 It provides a kanban board as the central tool of the application, where tasks are tracked being moved among status columns from definition to completion.
 This board is also divided by disciplines, so programmers, artists, designers… can focus on their own work.
 In order to focus on what is important and improve the perception of progress, they can also create milestones with deadlines to divide the project into iterations or phases, in order to reduce the scope of the job to do and handle it better.